-The first open air cage was that of a white tiger.
+The first open-air cage was that of a white tiger.
 I’m assuming a reason for placing the white tiger away from other cats.
-Looks like the aim is to delight and wow visitors since white tiger is not common in a zoo.
+It looks like the aim is to delight and wow visitors since the white tiger is not common in a zoo.

 You will find benches placed along the walkway in case you want to sit & relax.
-There’s a resting hut along with public toilet, however the upkeep of the toilet is poor.
+There’s a resting hut along with a public toilet, however, the upkeep of the toilet is poor.
 It looked like it wasn’t cleaned for days and there were signs of vandalism.

 In a zoo, the prime attraction is either exotic animals like Giraffe, Elephant and so on.
 However, in Nahargarh Biological Park it is big cats.
 The anticipation for the cat family starts building up when one notices painted paw marks on the walkway.

-Enclosures of cat family are placed side by side and have a lion, Bengal tiger, and a panther.
+Enclosures of the cat family are placed side by side.
+There is a lion, a Bengal tiger, and a panther.

 The last section of this zoo is that of a fox family.

 Improvements can be made in a couple of areas.
-I do feel that there is a need for better facilities especially the food and water.
-Currently, there is no canteen or food court for the visitors.
+I do feel that there is a need for better facilities especially food and water.
+Currently, there is no canteen or food court for visitors.
 In summers the lack of drinking water will be a menace; make sure you are carrying enough water with you on your visit.
 There are talks of introducing Zebra and Giraffe as well under the animal exchange program from Kenya but nothing has been finalized yet.
 The biological park section is slated to open in the second half of 2018.

-Nahargarh Zoological Park entry ticket is priced at Rs 20 for students, Rs 50 for Indian adults and Rs 200 for foreigners.
+Nahargarh Zoological Park Entry Ticket is priced at Rs 20 for students, Rs 50 for Indian adults and Rs 200 for foreigners.
 Kids under 7 years have free admission.
 Charges for a car is Rs 200 and camera Rs 600.
-Tickets can be booked online https://sso.rajasthan.gov.in/signin
+A video camera is charged at Rs 1000.